postmanlabs/labs-docs/src/pages/docs/running-collections/building-workflows.md

 ## Setting the next request

-To specify the request to run next, add the following code to the **Tests** tab of a request.
+To specify the request to run next, add the following code on the **Tests** tab.
 For `request_name`, use the name of the request you want to run next.

 ```js
 postman.setNextRequest("request_name");